-Qualifications Wales in its document Guidance for alternative arrangements for approved GCSE, AS and A level gualifications for the summer 2021 series, issued on 4 March, outlines the appeals process.
+Qualifications Wales in its documents Guidance for alternative arrangements for approved GCSE, AS and A Level qualifications and Information on centre review and appeals in summer 2021 outlines the centre review and appeals process.
+This WJEC guidance should be read in conjunction with the Qualifications Wales' documents.

-This WJEC guidance relates to the centre review and appeals process for the following qualifications:
+This guidance relates to the following qualifications:

-- Qualifications Wales approved GCSE, AS and A level - Skills Challenge Certificate - Level 2 and Level 3 Health and Social Care: Principles and Contexts - Level 2 Children's Care, Play, Learning and Development (Unit 216)
+- Qualifications Wales approved GCSE, AS and A Level - Skills Challenge Certificate - Level 2 and Level 3 Health and Social Care: Principles and Contexts - Level 2 Children's Care, Play, Learning and Development (Unit 216)